pcichowicz/USER-Reduction/README.md

   - Clonality - Proportion of reads that are duplicates ( 1 - unique mapped reads / number of mapping reads);
   - Endogeous - Proportion of human reads including duplicates, after trimming adapters and short fragments. (mapping Reads / Number of reads trimmed);
   - Unique mapping - Proportion of human reads excluding duplicates, after trimming adapters and short fragments (unique mapping reads / number of reads trimmed);
-  - Effeciency - Proportion of human reads excluding duplicates, out of total reads sequenced (unique reads / total number of reads)l;
+  - Effeciency - Proportion of human reads excluding duplicates, out of total reads sequenced (unique reads / total number of reads);
   - xDepth - Depth of coverage of x Chromosome
   - yDepth - Depth of coverage of y Chromosome
   - mDepth  - Depth of coverage of mitochonrial Chromosome